concordion/concordion-website/tutorial.md

 Depending on your skillset and role you might be involved in one or more of these steps.

-To follow along the tutorial, we've created a template project you can [download](https://github.com/concordion/concordion-tutorial-2.0/archive/master.zip) (or [fork](https://github.com/concordion/concordion-tutorial-2.0#fork-destination-box) if you have a Github account).
+To follow along the tutorial, we've created a template project you can [download](https://github.com/concordion/concordion-tutorial-2.0/archive/master.zip), or clone using Git: `git clone https://github.com/concordion/concordion-tutorial-2.0`.
+This project contains folders for each stage of the tutorial.

+To start from scratch, start from the `initial` folder of the project.

 ## 1. Discussing